Islam in Greece: Local Muslims in Greece

-Estimates of the recognized Muslim minority, which is mostly located in Thrace, range from 98,000 to 140,000 (between 0.9% and 1.2%), while the illegal immigrant Muslim community numbers between 200,000 and 500,000., predominantly in the area of Asea Albanian immigrants to Greece are usually associated with the Muslim faith, although most are secular in orientation.
+Estimates of the recognized Muslim minority, which is mostly located in Thrace, range from 98,000 to 140,000 (between 0.9% and 1.2%)., predominantly in the area of Asea Albanian immigrants to Greece are usually associated with the Muslim faith, although most are secular in orientation.

 Immigrant Muslims in Greece

 The first immigrants of Islamic faith, mostly Egyptians, arrived in the early 1950s from Egypt, and are concentrated in the country's two main urban centres, Athens and Thessaloniki.
 Since 1990, there has been a large increase in the numbers of immigrant Muslims from various countries of the Middle East, North Africa, as well as from Afghanistan, Pakistan, India, Bangladesh, Somalia and Muslim Southeast Asia.
 However, the bulk of the immigrant Muslim community has come from the Balkan states, specifically from Albania, Albanian communities in North Macedonia, and other former Yugoslav republics.
 Since the collapse of the Warsaw Pact in Eastern Europe in the early 1990s, Albanian workers started immigrating to Greece, taking low wage jobs in search of economic opportunity, and bringing over their families to settle in cities like Athens and Thessaloniki.

 The majority of the immigrant Muslim community resides in Athens.
 In recognition of their religious rights, the Greek government approved the building of a mosque in July 2006.
 In addition, the Greek Orthodox Church has donated 300000 sqft, worth an estimated $20 million, in west Athens for the purpose of a Muslim cemetery.
-Greece’s government gave the green light to begin construction in 2016, but both commitments continued to remain dead letters by 2017.
-However, Kostas Gavroglou – Greece’s education and religious minister from 2016 to July 2019 – said that the country’s first state-sponsored mosque was likely to begin operations in September 2019.
+Greece's government gave the green light to begin construction in 2016, but both commitments continued to remain dead letters by 2017.
+However, Kostas Gavroglou – Greece's education and religious minister from 2016 to July 2019 – said that the country's first state-sponsored mosque was likely to begin operations in September 2019.
 Still, the country faces strong opposition from some of its citizens, who consider mosques to be a means of spreading Islam in Europe.
 Though the construction and operation of this Athenian mosque was within legal regulations, the strong ideological spread of the Greeks will likely perpetuate the controversy.
 If the mosque is built, it will end an almost two-century wait.

 For prayers that are required to be performed in congregation, the Thessaloniki Muslim community meets inside apartments, basements, and garages for worship.
 In addition, there are very few Muslim cemeteries – forcing some to travel hundreds of kilometres to bury their dead.

 In 2010, an unofficial mosque on the island of Crete was targeted in the night without any casualties, likely as a result of anti-Muslim sentiments in the Greek far-right, but no suspects had been identified.
 There has been anti-Muslim rhetoric from certain right-wing circles, including the Golden Dawn party.
 A survey published in 2019 by the Pew Research Center found that 37% of Greeks had a favorable view of Muslims, whereas 57% had an unfavourable view.